scafi/scafi.github.io/pages/docs.md

  according to an application-specific _neighbouring relationship_
  (which, for situated system, is typically a communication range).
-* From a behavioural point of view, any device continuously interprets the aggregate program against its local context.
+* From a behavioural point of view, any device "continuously" interprets the aggregate program against its local context.
 * From an interactional point of view, any device continuously interacts with its neighbours